saiful1105020/saiful1105020/README.md

 - 👋 Hi, I’m Saiful
 - 👀 I’m interested in making healthcare more accessible by applying computational techniques.
-- 🌱 My Ph.D. research is generously supported by Google.
+- 🌱 My Ph.D. research is generously supported by a Google PhD Fellowship.
+- Check out a live demo of a Parkinson's screening tool (my PhD work): https://parktest.net/demo
 - 📫 Email me at mislam6@ur.rochester.edu

 <!---